I-League: Churchill Brothers end 2023-24 season on winning note - www.lokmattimes.com

 I-League: Churchill Brothers end 2023-24 season on winning note

-Vasco da Gama (Goa), April 10 Churchill Brothers routed Rajasthan United 7-0 in their I-League encounter at Tilak ...
+Vasco da Gama (Goa) [India], April 11 : Churchill Brothers routed Rajasthan United 7-0 in their I-League encounter at ...

-Vasco da Gama (Goa), April 10 Churchill Brothers routed Rajasthan United 7-0 in their I-League encounter at Tilak Maidan on April 10, 2024.
-This was the third time in three games Rajasthan conceded six goals, leaving any hopes of ending the season on a positive note in tatters.
+Vasco da Gama (Goa) [India], April 11 : Churchill Brothers routed Rajasthan United 7-0 in their I-League encounter at Tilak Maidan.
+This was the third time in three games that Rajasthan conceded six goals, leaving any hopes of ending the season on a positive note in tatters.
 Churchill Brothers, meanwhile, end their season on a high and could end up as high as sixth if results swing their way.
-Churchill Brothers lead 2-0 at the break.
+Churchill Brothers led 2-0 at the break.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app